top of page

 What causes a bloodshot eye?

-The most common causes of a red eye are sneezing, coughing, straining, blowing the nose and high blood pressure.
+The most common causes of red eye are sneezing, coughing, straining, blowing the nose, and high blood pressure.
 The medical term for this condition is a subconjunctival hemorrhage.
 You will usually notice a small red spot on the white of the eye that can increase in size.
 It is usually a sudden appearance and is not associated with eye pain.

 A scratch to the eye can cause a red eye.
 This is known as a corneal abrasion.
 It may be associated with light sensitivity and excessive tearing.
 The watery eyes occur in reaction to the injury to the protective surface of the cornea.
 It will require antibiotic eye drops or ointment to prevent a secondary infection as it heals.